Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 • Ask if you can observe a class before signing up.
 Do the dog trainers have a good connection with their "students", and do they use up-beat, positive, and humane training methods?
 Do the people and pets look like they're having fun?
 Do the trainers give everyone attention as needed, as well as encouragement?

 Participating in a dog training helps to improve communication between you and your pet, and makes your pet a well-mannered member of the household.
-Positive training makes for both happy pets and happy people!
+The key is to find a dog trainer who connects with both you and your dog, and one that focuses on .
+Positive training methods makes for both happy pets and happy people!